MathyouMB/website/src/content/articles/2024/making-the-most-of-your-internship.md

 ## Participate in Code Reviews

 As an intern, you might not feel comfortable or ready to contribute to code reviews.
 It’s natural to worry about saying the wrong thing or not understanding enough to provide valuable feedback.
 But remember, no one expects you to be an expert as a newcomer.
-Code reviews are not just about spotting issues—they’re also an excellent learning opportunity for you.
+Code reviews are not just about spotting issues, they’re also an excellent learning opportunity for you.

 A great way to get involved in code reviews is simply by asking thoughtful questions.
 If you’re unsure about why something was implemented a certain way, ask for clarification.